 The Company has entered into long-term storage contracts with various customers operating in Europe.
 The prices and other contractual conditions in these contracts are subject to change due to various contractually defined factors.
-In this regard, in 2012 NAFTA entered into price arbitration, which effect is adequately reflected in these financial statements.
+In this regard, in 2012 NAFTA entered into price arbitration, the effect of which is adequately reflected in these financial statements.
 The final outcome as well as timing of the price arbitration is uncertain.
-It was decided not to disclose additional data on this matter since the management of the company believes this would breach confidentiality and/or trade secrets and/or may cause damage to the Company.
+It was decided not to disclose additional data on this matter since the management of the Company believes that this would breach confidentiality and/or trade secrets and/or may cause damage to the Company.

-In addition to the legal cases described above, the Company is also involved in other litigations arising in the normal course of business and it is not expected, either individually or in the aggregate, that they would have a significant adverse impact on the accompanying consolidated financial statements.
+In addition to the legal cases described above, the Company is also involved in other litigations arising in the normal course of business and it is not expected, either individually or in aggregate, that such litigations would have a significant adverse impact on the accompanying consolidated financial statements.